Year 4 2021 - 2022

 Tenths/Hundredths as decimals/on a place value grid/on a number line

 At the end of Y4, children are required to take the Multiplication Tables Check (MTC).
 A good way to prepare is start early and build a daily routine practising the times tables.
 With regular practise children will learn all the questions and gain confidence.
 Research suggests that practising for 10 to 15 minutes a day will provide optimal results.

 This a link to current government guidance

 We will be doing lots of practice in school, however, if you would like your child to have extra practice at home they will have their ‘Times Tables Rockstars’ username and password readily available to use on - https://play.ttrockstars.com/

 The Mathsframe timestables check is set up in a very similar way to the MTC and can be found by clicking on the link below.

-Children will also be given weekly spellings via
+Children have also got access to spellings via

 Project homework and knowledge organisers will be available to view every term on this webpage